Canadian hip-hop: 2010s–present: New Toronto sound

-Toronto based artist Drake has since dominated the Canadian hip-hop scene with his last eight albums/mixtapes and playlist peaking at number-one on the US Billboard 200 album chart; Thank Me Later (2010), Take Care (2011), Nothing Was The Same (2013), If You're Reading This It's Too Late (2015), What A Time To Be Alive (2015), Views (2016), More Life (2017), and Scorpion (2018).
+Toronto-based artist Drake has since dominated the Canadian hip-hop scene and beyond with thirteen albums/mixtapes and playlist peaking at number-one on the US Billboard 200 album chart; Thank Me Later (2010), Take Care (2011), Nothing Was the Same (2013), If You're Reading This It's Too Late (2015), What a Time to Be Alive (2015), Views (2016), More Life (2017), Scorpion (2018), Care Package (2019), Certified Lover Boy (2021), Honestly, Nevermind (2022), Her Loss (2022), and For All The Dogs (2023).
 Drake's 2016 dancehall/afrobeats-infused single "One Dance" is the most successful Canadian hip-hop song of all-time, charting at number-one on the singles charts in 15 different countries, including the US and UK, making it the first Canadian hip-hop single to peak at number-one on the US Billboard Hot 100.
 Drake had a large impact on Canadian hip hop, as after the Weeknd was involved in Take Care his popularity rose dramatically.

-Numerous other Canadian hip hop and R&B artists from the Greater Toronto Area, including the Weeknd, PARTYNEXTDOOR, Majid Jordan, Roy Woods, NAV, Dvsn, Killy, 88Glam, Pressa, Honey Cocaine, and Tory Lanez, have also attained wider international prominence in this era.
+Numerous other Canadian hip hop and R&B artists from the Greater Toronto Area, including the Weeknd, PARTYNEXTDOOR, Majid Jordan, Roy Woods, NAV, Dvsn, Killy, 88Glam, Pressa, Honey Cocaine, Eric Reprid, Tory Lanez and NorthSideBenji have also attained wider international prominence in this era.
 Canadian entertainment company 6ixBuzz has also contributed to the popularity of numerous independently signed Canadian artists predominantly from Toronto.
 6ixBuzz showcases Toronto's rap and hip-hop underground, and are recognised for bringing Toronto's hip hop culture to a global audience.
 The company founders attribute the success of their online presence to the "lack of voice" of communities surrounding Canadian hip-hop culture.
 The success of these artists, and the subsequent rise of hip hop artists in Toronto, was the feature of 2017 documentary 6ix Rising, produced by Noisey.

+In 2022, Toronto's two Black music radio formats consolidated into one.
+The Flow brand created for 93.5 in 2001 moved to CKFG-FM on 98.7 supplanting its original brand G98.7.
+CFXJ-FM on 93.5 flipped to a general-market adult hits format.
+Also that year, satellite radio provider SiriusXM Canada launched Mixtape: North, a full-time channel dedicated to Canadian hip hop and R&B.

+Several artists working in Canada achieved international success in Punjabi hip hop from the 2010s on, including Sidhu Moose Wala and Karan Aujla.
+At the Juno Awards of 2024, Karan Aujla performed in the national telecast and became the first performer principally in a language other than English to win the Juno Fan Choice Award.

+Another rapper who has achieved success in recent years is bbno$, who became the first English-language hip-hop artist to win the Juno Fan Choice Award at the 2025 Juno Awards.